TheProgrammare/Tolza/README.md

 }
 ```
 Explanation:
-- `import extern C::stdio` declares the external library to import
+- `import ext: C::stdio` declares the external library to import
 - `C::printf` references the function in the library using the language namespace
 - The compiler generates a binding script linking the external function automatically